HSA Frequently Asked Questions (FAQ)

 Please contact your tax advisor if you have additional questions.

-Indiana University will pay the basic monthly account maintenance fee for the Cash account as long as you are an active employee in the HSA.
-The basic fee covers online account activity and reporting and two debit/VISA cards.
+Indiana University will pay the basic monthly account maintenance fees as long as you are an active employee in the HSA.
+The basic account maintenance fee covers online account access and reporting plus two IU Benefit debit/VISA cards.

-When you separate from the university or switch to a different IU medical plan, you will be responsible for all account fees (currently $2.75/month for the WEX HSA Cash Account).
-There are no transaction fees for using the card at point of sale.
-However, additional fees do apply for things like insufficient funds, additional cards, checks, etc. A complete Fee Schedule is available.
+When you separate from the university or switch to a non-HDHP medical plan, you will be responsible for all account fees (currently $2.75/month for the WEX HSA Cash Account).
+However, additional fees do apply for things like insufficient funds, stop payment fee, etc. A complete Schedule of Fees is available.

 Yes.
 Contact your new HSA provider and request an HSA transfer.
 This type of transfer is free and does not count toward the IRS contribution maximum.